Request Quote » Request Quote »

 Figure 1: Sheet metal features and their categories Figure 1: Sheet metal features and their categories

 If you are working on a single component, you can apply Design for Manufacturing (DFM) concepts and it directly conforms to standard manufacturing processes.
-Adherence to DFM guidelines for 3D models helps optimize manufacturing operations such as nesting, bending, holes, and punching.
+Adherence to DFM guidelines for 3D models helps optimize manufacturing operations, such as nesting, bending, holes, and punching.

-Benefits of using of FBPM:
+Benefits of using FBPM:

 • Quick changes in parts with parametric 3D designs